JanJereczek/FastIsostasy.jl/README.md

 Pkg.add("FastIsostasy")
 ```

-## Publications
+## How to cite?

-For more information on the model devlopment and validation, please check out our [preprint](https://egusphere.copernicus.org/preprints/2023/egusphere-2023-2869/#discussion).
+For more information on the model devlopment and validation, please check out our [description paper](https://doi.org/10.5194/gmd-17-5263-2024), which should be cited as:

+Swierczek-Jereczek, J., Montoya, M., Latychev, K., Robinson, A., Alvarez-Solas, J., & Mitrovica, J. (2024).
+FastIsostasy v1.
+0–a regional, accelerated 2D glacial isostatic adjustment (GIA) model accounting for the lateral variability of the solid Earth. *Geoscientific Model Development, 17*(13), 5263-5290.